 About Upper Mustang Trekking

-An escape into the remote trans-Himalayan mountain area, Upper Mustang Trek is one of the most adventurous trekking in Nepal consisting of 13 days and 12 nights.
+An escape into the remote Trans-Himalayan mountain region, Upper Mustang Trek is one of the most adventurous trekking in Nepal consisting of 13 days and 12 nights.
 The entire region stretching from Kaligandaki, a deserted region, to Kagbeni in the Tibetan south border is known as Upper Mustang.

-A combination of scenic beauty and religious monastery that age more than thousands of years, Upper Mustang Trek is an ideal experience for all adventure seekers.
-The route starts from the world's deepest gorge, Kaligandaki Region, into world's highest regions of Lo-Mangthang Valley.
-The Upper Mustang trek starts from Jomsom to Kagbeni, the entry point of the upper Mustang Region.
-Follow the banks of Kaligandaki River upstream to get to Lo-Mangthang, the capital of the upper Mustang.
+A combination of scenic beauty and religious monastery that ages more than thousands of years.
+The route starts from the world's deepest gorge, Kaligandaki region, into world's highest regions of Lo-Mangthang valley.
+The trek starts from Jomsom to Kagbeni, the entry point of the Upper Mustang Region.
+Follow the banks of Kaligandaki river upstream to get to Lo-Mangthang, the capital of the Upper Mustang.
 The route offers panoramic views of Nilgiri, Annapurna, Dhaulagiri and several other peaks.
-The trek also passes through high peaks, passes, glaciers, and alpine valleys.
+The trek also passes through high passes, glaciers, and alpine valleys.